DianaCarolina3/Pricing-Toggle/README.md

 # Pricing-Toggle
-This is a practice whit JavaScript, HTML and CSS
+Using JavaScript, HTML and CSS for dynamics pricing